 Remove Rust From Metal

 Kitchen utensils, outdoor furniture, and garden tools can develop small rust spots.
 Apply a thick layer of ketchup and let it sit for 30 minutes.
 Rub with a soft cloth and rinse well.
-This solution works best on small spots of rust, not on metal that is covered completely with rust.
+This solution works best on small spots of rust, not on metal that is covered completely or corroded with rust.

 Shine Stainless Steel